 The main ethnic group is Baganda, with Luganda being the main spoken language, followed by English.
 The majority of the people are poor peasant farmers with small family incomes.
 Principal economic activities include animal husbandry, fishing, coffee and banana farming.
 A small percentage of the population is engaged in small-scale industries, trade or salaried employment.
 The cost of living is quite high, whereas income is steadily decreasing, thus many people have very little to spend on health.

 The main causes of ill health are:

-- Communicable infectious diseases, Malaria, respiratory tract infections including Pneumonia and TB, Diarrhoea, worm infestations and HIV/AIDS, which underlies many other diseases
+- Non communicable infectious diseases, Malaria, respiratory tract infections including Pneumonia and Diarrhea, while communicable diseases mainly include TB and HIV/AIDS, which underlies many other diseases

 - Complications of pregnancy and childbirth